molly/blog/_posts/2021-09-18-monster-qa.md

 <span class="transcript-speaker">L:</span> Refuse their terminology. <span class="transcript-note">[crosstalk]</span> Nationalism <span class="transcript-note">[crosstalk]</span> try to force you to answer yes or no, and that's what they use against you.
 It doesn't matter what you say or do.
 If this is what they think, they use their numbers and they shut you down.
 How many people have been speaking, speaking, and then poof, that happens.
 My advice to you is: when they try to <span class="transcript-note">[unintelligible]</span> you and trap you into that, that same shit they put on TV the last 30 fucking years, because I'm 31 years old and I don't remember this shit being on TV in the 90s, I remember.
 Don't... you are not... this.
 And they say, "are you a nationalist?"
 They're not asking you if you're a nationalist.
 They're speaking in a feminine language.
 Feminine language has nothing to do with the word they're actually telling you.
 Feminism...

-<span class="transcript-speaker">HF:</span> Well I fucking <span class="transcript-note">[unintelligible]</span> feminism, you.
+<span class="transcript-speaker">High Fidelity:</span> Well I fucking <span class="transcript-note">[unintelligible]</span> feminism, you.
 Suck it.

 <span class="transcript-speaker">L:</span> No, listen, this is the nature of reality...

-<span class="transcript-speaker">HF:</span> No, no, <span class="transcript-note">[unintelligible]</span> accepted your female side.
+<span class="transcript-speaker">High Fidelity:</span> No, no, <span class="transcript-note">[unintelligible]</span> accepted your female side.
 I happen to like cooking, I happen to like interior decorating...

 <span class="transcript-speaker">L:</span> I like cooking...

-<span class="transcript-speaker">HF:</span> How dare you, sir.
+<span class="transcript-speaker">High Fidelity:</span> How dare you, sir.
 How fucking dare you.

 <span class="transcript-speaker">L:</span> Whatever.
 Anyway, if you do the research throughout all of fucking history the label for things in reality has been masculine and feminine, and these are all everywhere.

-<span class="transcript-speaker">HF:</span> No, that's wrong.
+<span class="transcript-speaker">High Fidelity:</span> No, that's wrong.
 That's horrendously wrong, because there are multiple fucking cultures <span class="transcript-note">[crosstalk, unintelligible]</span> that's a lie.

 <span class="transcript-speaker">L:</span> ...what they're really saying is what they mean by <span class="transcript-note">[unintelligible]</span> is usually using the word nationalist, what they really mean is going to be a mystery to you.
 So you should... if you look in the Bible, how many yes or no questions did Jesus answer?

-<span class="transcript-speaker">HF:</span> Now you're, now you're mixing political and religious terms.
+<span class="transcript-speaker">High Fidelity:</span> Now you're, now you're mixing political and religious terms.
 No, sir.
 Your argument is deeply, deeply flawed.

 <span class="transcript-speaker">L:</span> <span class="transcript-note">[crosstalk, unintelligible]</span> ...that if you directly answer the question, you're already fucked.
 And that's how the politicians do what they do.
 They don't directly answer any question.
 And you're trying to throw your head against a brick wall by doing the opposite of what they're doing.
 And they're being successful... <span class="transcript-note">[crosstalk]</span>

-<span class="transcript-speaker">HF:</span> Because I'm not <span class="transcript-note">[unintelligible]</span> sir.
+<span class="transcript-speaker">High Fidelity:</span> Because I'm not <span class="transcript-note">[unintelligible]</span> sir.

 <span class="transcript-speaker">L, 2:09:25:</span> ...I'm saying when someone asks if you're a nationalist or not, what they're...

 <span class="transcript-speaker">Monster:</span> Little mute timeout because people were not behaving.
 Yeah just skip the f-bombs.
 Let's just keep it civil and try and work it out.
 HF man, you're a smart guy.
 But enlightenment, I don't know.
 Just can't really feel that yet.

-<span class="transcript-speaker">HF:</span> Sorry man, I have a lot of hate in my heart, I'm trying to let it go.
+<span class="transcript-speaker">High Fidelity:</span> Sorry man, I have a lot of hate in my heart, I'm trying to let it go.

 <span class="transcript-speaker">Monster, 2:09:57:</span> I know, I know you have... but God loves you man.
 You gotta resolve that hate, it's gonna kill you.
 You have cancer?
 What kind of diseases you carry with you?

-<span class="transcript-speaker">HF:</span> Uh... actually I'm in perfect health, aside from having a bunch of titanium in my body from a car accident.
+<span class="transcript-speaker">High Fidelity:</span> Uh... actually I'm in perfect health, aside from having a bunch of titanium in my body from a car accident.

 <span class="transcript-speaker">Monster, 2:10:12:</span> Car accident.
 So where did that hate come from?
 Group therapy, seriously.
 Like where did the hate come from?
 Why do you hate...

-<span class="transcript-speaker">HF:</span> The Internet hate machine.[^fn15]
+<span class="transcript-speaker">High Fidelity:</span> The Internet hate machine.[^fn15]

 <span class="transcript-speaker">Monster:</span> Yeah, but why you?
 Why do you have to on board this stuff?
 You have to basically, at some point, say "I accept the idea that I should hate people indiscriminately."
 It's like, why would you do that?

-<span class="transcript-speaker">HF, 2:10:30:</span> Rob.
+<span class="transcript-speaker">High Fidelity, 2:10:30:</span> Rob.
 Rob.
 We live in a capitalist society.
 Capitalist society is based on predatory behavior.

 <span class="transcript-speaker">Monster:</span> It doesn't have to be. <span class="transcript-note">[crosstalk from HF]</span> I got one for you.
 I figured something out, really mighty.
 I'm going to share it with you.
 Scarcity is an illusion.
 I promise you.
 It's an illusion.

-<span class="transcript-speaker">HF:</span> It could be, except we have too many billionaires, Rob.
+<span class="transcript-speaker">High Fidelity:</span> It could be, except we have too many billionaires, Rob.

 <span class="transcript-speaker">Monster, 2:10:53:</span> No, but here's the thing.
 I pray for the billionaires.
 And you know what...

-<span class="transcript-speaker">HF:</span> Me too.
+<span class="transcript-speaker">High Fidelity:</span> Me too.
 I pray that they don't hurt too bad when we steal their money.

 <span class="transcript-speaker">Monster:</span> You know what?
 I had a billionaire, a billionaire...
 In fact, true story.
 Craziest thing.
 A few weeks ago, I was heading to a meeting.
 Undisclosed location.
 And the Saturday before the meeting, a dear friend who's kind of a prophetic guy...
 I'm just going to mute <span class="transcript-note">[unintelligible]</span> And he said to me, he said, "Rob, this night two billionaires are being saved, and have all the money that you need."
 And I thought, "that's pretty whack, but that's really interesting".
 Anyway, we raised $32 million from a billionaire, and so I knew one of the one of the identities was.
 I didn't know that he'd come to Christ.
 He'd come to Christ.
 He realized who he was, that showed up at his house on a Tuesday morning...
 Tuesday evening for dinner, and there was a box of books, giant box from the Christian bookstore sitting at his doorstep.
 And evidently he must have come to Christ that weekend.
 I don't know.
 Strange.
 And I guess there's a second billionaire.
 I have a theory who it is but... but I will tell you this: scarcity is an illusion.
 The entire economic paradigm is built on the premise of scarcity, and making people operate with a dog-eat-dog mindset rather than realizing we're all in this together.
 That the idea of "love your neighbor as yourself" is not some high ideal, it is actually the best advice anybody ever gave you.
 When you actually take an approach where you treat everybody who comes to your path with humility and compassion, your whole world transforms around.
 So even the most dark, mean-spirited individual, if you attempt to engage that person with humility and compassion, more times than not, they will actually respond to that.
 And sometimes you have to confront it, like if it's really outrageous anger, but I think that is very effective.